-A home management binder goes by many names: family notebook, household planner, home file, home binder.
+A home management binder goes by many names: family notebook, household planner, home file, and home binder.
 These are just some of the names you will find them to be called by others.

 But whatever you choose to call it, they all share one common purpose: to consolidate important information that you need to refer to often.

 Think of a home management binder as a file for items that you need to reference often, as opposed to other important documents that should be kept in a fire-safe box (i.e. passports, birth certificates, social security cards).

 A home management binder is designed to help you run your home more smoothly, and therefore is personal to you.
 Every home is run differently, so you can definitely end up with unnecessary stuff in your binder if you simply copy what other people have done.

 Why Would I Want a Home Management Binder?

 There are 3 main reasons why you may want a home management binder.
 You can use a home file or binder to: